ccmarris/python-bloxone/documentation/source/intro.rst

 JSON body from the documentation and pass them to simple get, create, delete and update methods.
 These methods simply return a :mod:`requests` response object.

 In addition, useful utility methods are provided for common tasks such as getting an object id, by defining the object key and value match pair.
+Or getting a threat feed from TIDE.
 This is combined with several (currently) undocumented API calls.

 Some basic configuration, such a base url, API version and API key are read from an ini file.
 An example of which is provided.
 When instantiating/initialising